 If you’re looking for more jQuery validation libraries, take a look at this collection.

-Field dependencies are great for tasks like making sure that the user only sees the fields that are relevant to them and also can be a means of validation. dependsOn is a jQuery plugin that will allow you to add dependencies to any form.
+Field dependencies are great for tasks like making sure that the user only sees the relevant fields and can also be a means of validation. dependsOn is a jQuery plugin that will allow you to add dependencies to any form.

 Cascading Drop-Down Menu